 '''

 uint64_t current;

-vmsim read(&current, addr, sizeof(current));
+vmsim_read(&current, addr, sizeof(current));

 '''

 We create a space, current, that holds a 64-bit unsigned integer (uint64_t).
-We then call the vmsim read function, passing it the following information:
+We then call the vmsim_read function, passing it the following information:

 - ¤t is a pointer to the space of that name.
-That is, the ampersand (&) is the reference operator in C. Instead of passing the value of current itself, we are passing a pointer to the space named current. - addr is a simulated memory address (determined by code that precedes this example). - sizeof (current) is the number of bytes in the space named current.
+That is, the ampersand (&) is the reference operator in C; it is the inverse of the more familiar dereference operator ().
+Instead of passing the value of current itself, we are passing a pointer to the space named current. - addr is a simulated memory address (determined by code that precedes this example). - sizeof(current) is the number of bytes in the space named current.
 Given that current is a 64-bit value, the value passed here is 8.